openstack-archive/syntribos/README.md

 -------------------------------

 ** Test Types **

 The tests included at release time include LDAP injection, SQL injection, integer overflow and the generic all_attacks.

-In order to run a specific test, simply use the '-t, --test-types' option and provide syntribos with a keyword or keywords to match from the test files located in syntribos/tests/fuzz/
+In order to run a specific test, simply use the `-t, --test-types` option and provide syntribos with a keyword or keywords to match from the test files located in `syntribos/tests/fuzz/`
 For SQL injection tests, use:
 ```
 $ syntribos API_NAME.config payloads/API_NAME/list_users.txt SQL